Irwin Zalkin Answers Questions From the Media About the Boy Scouts Bankruptcy

 Mr. Hernandez attended the news conference to serve as a voice for the thousands of young boys who were sexually abused in scouting over decades.
 “The abuse I suffered as a young Boy Scout has haunted me for decades,” said Hernandez.
 “I repressed those memories but they made me angry at myself and others throughout my life.
 I am relieved that I can now finally come forward and seek some justice for what I suffered and I am hopeful that this bankruptcy doesn’t take that away from me and other victims.”

 According to Zalkin, one of the key issues that will be before the bankruptcy judge will be to determine the status of BSA assets at the local councils and troop sponsoring organizations.
-According to the BSA by-laws and organizational structure, the BSA operates through local councils who have various districts within the councils.
+According to the BSA by-laws and organizational structure, the BSA operates through local councils that have various districts within the councils.
 The troops operate within a district and are usually sponsored by a “charter” organization such as a Mormon congregation, a local Lions Club or school.
 Historically in response to lawsuits for child sexual abuse, the BSA typically tries to distance itself from the local councils claiming it has no control over the hiring and supervisory process of adult scout volunteers, which it claims is handled by the sponsoring organization and local councils.

 Based on this argument, the BSA National has stated that it cannot be responsible for predator scout leaders and the sexual abuse of young boys within its organization.
 According to Zalkin, that argument is rebutted by the BSA’s own documents and organizational structure which impose directives on local councils and approves the ultimate acceptance of scout leaders and sponsoring organization charters.
 Zalkin points out that BSA National also exercises many other controls over the local councils including who can be a scout, what is allowed as a uniform, and the programs that are offered.